funkylarma/adamchamberlin.info/src/posts/2006/03/ive-got-an-idea-com.md

 categories:
   - "writing"
 tags:
-- “internet”
+- "internet"
 slug: "ive-got-an-idea-com"
 ---

-During one of those geeky sessions were people get together and chat some one mentioned the word “Interslice” and “Cutco”, these words sounded familiar.
+During one of those geeky sessions were people get together and chat some one mentioned the word "Interslice" and "Cutco", these words sounded familiar.

 I remembered it was from an episode of Simpsons; [Das Bus][1] to be exact.
 Anyway Homer is trying to set up a new internet company that is catchy.
 The name Interslice is catchy, so catchy that I can’t shift it so I thought about having a look into the domain name.
 [Interslice][2].